pingooio/pingoo/docs/configuration.md

   http: # name of the listener
     # valid protocols are: http, https, tcp, tcp+tls
     address: http://0.0.0.0:8080

-# services are your upstream servers where connections and requests are forwarded to.
+    # optional list of service to match for this listener.
+    # By default (if the service field is not provided) Pingoo will use all the compatible services:
+    # - http_proxy and static for http / https listeners
+    # - tcp_proxy for tcp / tcp+tls listeners
+    services: ["api"]

+# services are the applications that listeners route traffic to
 services:
   api: # name of the service
-    http_proxy: []
+    # (optional) expression to filter requests
+    # match any request / connection if left empty
+    route: http_request.starts_with("/api")
+    http_proxy: [] # list of upstreams.
+Can be left empty if using Docker service discovery

+  webapp:
+    # static site
+    static:
+      # root folder to serve the static site / assets
+      root: /var/www

 # (optional)
 rules:
-  captcha_ bots: # name of the rule
+  captcha_bots: # name of the rule
     # (optional) Expression to match requests to apply the rule.
     # If expression is empty, then the rule matches all the requests.
     expression: |